No More Spam, Please! How Can You Stop Getting Spam Emails?

 Don’t use your email everywhere on the web, at least ensure that the site is safe and secure.
 Once your email address is in the hands of spammers, unwanted emails will come pouring in and it will not be pleasant.

 Consider using a disposable email address.
-You can always create a second email address for less important emails, such as subscriptions to blogs or sites, writing comments on forums or buying products online.
+You can always create a secondary email address for less important emails, such as subscriptions to blogs or sites, writing comments on forums or buying products online.

-Don’t bother unsubscribing because if it’s a spam email, the unsubscribe button is there to confirm your email address once you click on it.
-This means that instead of stopping unwanted emails from that address, you are subscribing, which will attract even more spam.
+Don’t respond and don’t bother unsubscribing, either, because if this is indeed a spam email, the unsubscribe button only serves to confirm your email address once you click on it.
+That means instead of stopping unwanted emails from that address, you are subscribing, which will attract even more spam.

-On your own website, set up a contact form instead of putting your email address.
+On your own website, set up a contact form instead of adding your real email address.
 This way you avoid spambots collecting your email address.
-If you prefer including the email, an efficient solution to mislead spambots is to write it in a different form, as you’ve probably already seen on several sites: myname[ at ]mycompany[ dot ]com.
+If you prefer including the email, an efficient solution to mislead spambots is to write it in a different form, eg., myname[ at ]mycompany[ dot ]com.

 How are you dealing with spam?